6arek212/OOP-Elevator-Scheduling-Python/Readme.md

 ## Project Overview
-Giving a Bulding with elevators and a set of calls , the program needs to allocate the calls to the elevator in a way that minimize the waiting time
+Giving a Bulding with elevators and a set of calls , the program needs to allocate the calls to the elevators in a way that minimizes the avrage waiting time.